What are your local SEO goals?

 The Moz diagram above mentions on-page signals — keywords in titles.
 Optimising page headings is one of the simplest and most effective ways to influence your search ranking.

-Let’s go back to our electrician example who wants to focus on Newcastle, the Central Coast, and Hunter Valley.
+Let’s go back to our electrician example who wants to focus on Newcastle for your SEO, the Central Coast, and Hunter Valley.
 To optimise page titles, include your priority location in your page titles and heading two tags.

 Quick tips for optimising your page title: